-Bachelor of Architecture combines theory, design, technology with your own creativity and spatial insights to impart holistic perspective about Architecture and Design.
+Bachelor of Architecture combines theory, design and technology with one’s own spatial insights to impart holistic perspective about Architecture and Design.
 The programme cultivates and nurtures individual creativity within framework of values that are humanistic, and socially and environmentally responsible.There is special emphasis on areas like:

 • Sustainable Architecture

 • Energy Efficient Design

 • Heritage Conservation

 The programme is approved by the Council of Architecture.